jae1911/synapse/docs/modules/spam_checker_callbacks.md

     may still decide to reject it.
   - `synapse.api.errors.Code` to reject the operation with an error code.
 In case of doubt, `Code.FORBIDDEN` is a good error code.
-  - a `str` to reject the operation and specify an error message.
+  - (deprecated) a `str` to reject the operation and specify an error message.
 Note that clients typically will not localize the error message to the user's preferred locale.
   - (deprecated) on `False`, behave as `ALLOW`.
 Deprecated as confusing, as some callbacks in expect `True` to allow and others `True` to reject.